capkpi/bench/docs/bench_usage.md

  - **env**: Setup Python virtual environment for bench.
 This sets up a `env` folder under the root of the bench directory.
  - **redis**: Generates configuration for Redis
- - **fonts**: Add Frappe fonts to system
+ - **fonts**: Add CapKPI fonts to system
  - **config**: Generate or over-write sites/common_site_config.json
  - **backups**: Add cronjob for bench backups
  - **socketio**: Setup node dependencies for socketio server
  - **requirements**: Setup Python and Node dependencies

- - **manager**: Setup `bench-manager.local` site with the [Bench Manager](https://github.com/frappe/bench_manager) app, a GUI for bench installed on it.
+ - **manager**: Setup `bench-manager.local` site with the [Bench Manager](https://github.com/capkpi/bench_manager) app, a GUI for bench installed on it.

  - **procfile**: Generate Procfile for bench start

- - **production**: Setup Frappe production environment for specific user.
+ - **production**: Setup CapKPI production environment for specific user.
 This installs ansible, NGINX, supervisor, fail2ban and generates the respective configuration files.
  - **nginx**: Generate configuration files for NGINX
  - **fail2ban**: Setup fail2ban, an intrusion prevention software framework that protects computer servers from brute-force attacks
  - **systemd**: Generate configuration for systemd